layxcod/speech-to-text/README.md

 i use HTML\\CSS\\Javascript

-To define the Arabic language in the program I used this array
+To define the Arabic language in the program I used this array: `var langlist = `

 var langlist = [